 At certain times of year we can see a lot of meteors all at once because the earth is passing through a field of space rocks.
 These times of year are called "meteor showers" because so many space rocks are falling through the earth's atmosphere at one time.
 Each year in late summer the Earth passes through a trail of dust and debris left by an ancient comet called Comet Swift-Tuttle.
 This creates a lot of meteors and is called the Perseid Meteor Shower because the meteors look like they are coming from the constellation Perseus.

-In 2019 the Perseid Meteor Shower will occur from July 23 to Aug.
-20. The peak will be on August 13th.
+In 2020 the Perseid Meteor Shower will occur from July 17th to August 26th.
+The peak will be Aug 11-12th.
 The best way to see meteors is to go outside after dark, lie on your back and look straight up.
 You might have to wait.
 Bring a good snack like popcorn!

 Science in Context: Comets, Meteors & Asteroids is a database you can use in any IndyPL Library Branch or at home.
 Login using your IndyPL library card number.
 Science in Context will show you biographies, magazines, videos and more about Comets, Meteors & Asteroids.

 You can also ask a math and science expert for homework help by calling the Ask Rose Homework Hotline.
 They provide FREE math and science homework help to Indiana students in grades 6-12.

 Use your indyPL Library Card to check out books at any of our locations, or check out e-books and e-audiobooks from home right to your device.
 Need help?
 Call or ask a Library staff member at any of our locations or text a librarian at 317 333-6877.